Puntaru

 Puntaru is a village on Pantar Island in the Alor Regency in East Nusa Tenggara province of Indonesia.
 Puntaru has a population of approximately 600 and is the administrative seat of Desa Tude.
-The traditional language of Puntaru is Western Pantar, though all adult residents also speak Indonesian.
+The traditional language of Puntaru is Western Pantar (Tubbe dialect), though all adult residents also speak Indonesian.

 An elementary school and a regional junior high school are located in Puntaru.

 The economy centers around subsistence farming of dry-land rice and other cereal crops.